Honey-Lime Glazed Pork Tenderloin

 The glaze is made with extra-virgin olive oil, balsamic vinegar, Worcestershire sauce, fresh garlic, ground cumin, fresh lime juice, zest, and honey.

-While the recipe makes enough to glaze the tenderloin, there is plenty extra to pour on the pork after it’s been sliced.
+While the recipe makes enough to glaze the tenderloin, there is plenty of extra to pour on the pork after it’s been sliced.
+And, it makes it extra juicy and flavorful with every bite!
+Just the way we like it.

 Ok, let’s make it!